 - Basingstoke and Deane Health and Wellbeing Partnership shared plan

-Basingstoke and Deane Health and Wellbeing Partnership shared plan - A voluntary network of organisations seeking to improve health outcomes for the population of the borough through local leadership and influence.
+A voluntary network of organisations seeking to improve health outcomes for the population of the borough through local leadership and influence.
 The plan has four key outcomes, with the co-ordination of the ‘Be Physically Active’ strand the responsibility of Basingstoke and Deane Get Active, with the desired outcome to increase rates of physical activity in the borough, and decrease the rate of inactivity.
+View the Plan.

 The County Sports Partnership